Michael-Murage/point-of-sale-rails/README.md

 ###

 ## Local Setup (client and server side)
+<i>The setup assumes you have npm, ruby and rails gem installed</i>

 To run the server locally, clone the code and run the following commands;
 ```
 bundle install